How much is your privilege worth?

 |What can I forgive you for?|

 The menu is funny huh?
 It is only partially in jest, in that I do not think there are actually any white people out there sincere enough about their allyship to actually pay me for the work I, or any of the rest of us do all the time.
 Haha, the jokes on me.
-I HAVE DONE ALL OF THIS WORK BEFORE ALREADY, I would hazard a guess that every marginalized person you know has, as these white words and actions are relatively universal, not because “white people are all alike” because that would be racist amirite? but because ALL white people are raised and live on the beneficiary side of white privilege and most ofdo I really think any white people will pay up for my efforts?
+I HAVE DONE ALL OF THIS WORK BEFORE ALREADY, I would hazard a guess that every marginalized person you know has, as these white words and actions are relatively universal, not because “white people are all alike” because that would be racist amirite? but because ALL white people are raised and live on the beneficiary side of white privilege.
+Do I really think any white people will pay up for mine or the hard emotional labor of the rest of us?
 Hysterical laughter to the point of tears begin now.